smartnodes-lab/smartnodes/README.md

 # Framework

-## Main Concept:
+## Main Concept

-- a seamless UI and multiple APIs that connect users to a competitive marketplace of problem solvers
+- A seamless UI and multiple APIs that connect users to a competitive marketplace of problem solvers
-- allows automated systems to manage problems using human and collective intelligence, whenever human input is required
+- Allows automated systems to manage problems using human and collective intelligence, whenever human input is required
-- servers as a marketplace for jobs, opinions, and other tasks
+- Servers as a marketplace for jobs, opinions, and other tasks
-- May require seperate contracts for each use-case implementation, all task contracts and users could interact through one main network contract.
+- May require seperate contracts for each use-case implementation, all task contracts and users could interact through one main network contract
 - Use-cases include but are not limited to:
   - the moderation of online and real-world ecosystems (social media, insurance)
   - on-demand AI model execution
   - jobs/tasks that can be done or verified over the internet (coding problems, writing)
   - homework help
-- there will also be the option for co-operative/competitive AI training, as well as markets for models and datasets
+- There will also be the option for co-operative/competitive AI training, as well as markets for models and datasets
   -  cloud network architecture for distributed machine learning execution
   -  on-demand API calls to these models for execution (e.g. for an LLM-based helper-bot online)

-## Polling System
+## Tasks

+- The most basic task will be a multiple choice/voting problem and will contain a title, description (problem), possible repsonses, reward, and a list of users
-- poll is broadcasted to the network (i.e. question, voting, censuses...), then a random or filtered selection of users are pinged to respond to the call
+- Once a task is cast to the network (i.e. question or censuses), then a random or filtered selection of users are asked to respond to the task
-- polls have a locked reward, which can be distributed among the majority voters, randomly, or amongst everyone
+- Tasks have a locked reward, which can be distributed among the majority voters or randomly
-- can be closed manually or after a certain number of votes is reached
+- can be closed manually, after a certain number of votes is reached, or after a number of blocks
 - cost can be fixed/proportional to number or quality of voters
 - poll description can include recommended format/responses (e.g. multiple choice), this can help the automated system determine when to close the poll and the quality of the answers

+## Task types/formats

+- Multiple choice (decision making, voting)
+  - only allow Stings of particlar formats to be accepted
+  - if tied, allow more votes
+- text (writing, code)
+  - If the answer is time consuming, once a user has submitted the task is locked with the reward and the issuer can accept or decline the solution.
+If declined, the disputed task must be re-uploaded to the tasknet (or maybe a resolution net) to vote on the outcome (return funds, re-post the task, etc)
+- ML (solve a dataset, return the code, outputs, or allow for on-demand model execution)

 ## Computing System
 - datasets can be uploaded/interacted with through the blockchain, allowing for various distributed forms of model training and execution